Osteoporosis – Why Bones Are Getting Weak?

 Vitamin D is essential for calcium absorption and can be obtained from sunlight, egg yolk, fatty fish, and fish oil.
 Besides, foods that contain soy or milk are extraordinary sources of dietary calcium.

-Why does the need for food supplements come, in the presence of natural food sources?
-Two reasons; first, supplements provide a better absorption rate than food items, and secondly, food supplements can be a perfect alternative in the absence of nutrient-rich foods.
+Why does the need for dietary supplements come, in the presence of natural food sources?
+Two reasons; first, supplements provide a better absorption rate than food items, and secondly, dietary supplements can be a perfect alternative in the absence of nutrient-rich foods.

 Calcium is not the only mineral needed for bone strength; magnesium is also a very important component of bone structure.
-And, to enhance the absorption of Calcium, this food supplement also contains Vitamin D3.
-Moreover, Zinc is also present in this food supplement that can support bone health by protecting them from oxidative damage.
+And, to enhance the absorption of Calcium, this dietary supplement also contains Vitamin D3.
+Moreover, Zinc is also present in this dietary supplement that can support bone health by protecting them from oxidative damage.

 Our health is our responsibility, so we should start taking care of it, in a healthy way!